Bekacru/better-call/README.md

 #### Require Request

 The `requireRequest` option is used to require the request to have a request object.
 If the request doesn't have a request object, the endpoint will throw an error.
-And even when you call the endpoint as a function, it will require a request to be passed in the context.
+This is only useful when you call the endpoint as a function.

 ```ts
 const createItem = createEndpoint("/item", {